 Conclusion:

 Call it capsicum or bell pepper, this bowl-shaped vegetable that comes in different hues including green, yellow, orange and red is a staple ingredient in Indian kitchens.
-It may be surprising to note that all these coloured capsicums come from the same vine and the taste, seeds and texture of the vegetable depends on when it was harvested.
+It may be surprising to note that all these coloured capsicums come from the same vine and the taste, seeds and texture of the vegetable depend on when it was harvested.

 While red bell peppers are considered nutritionally rich, green, yellow and orange capsicums go well with a wide range of dishes.
-Though technically from chilli family, the spice levels of this ‘pepper fruits’ is zero.
+Though technically from the chilli family, the spice levels of this ‘pepper fruit is zero.
 Include bell peppers in your diet plan for good fibre content and to enjoy the goodness of Vitamins A, C and B6.